 You can create a stronger visual presence by having your bake team wear red.
 Red t-shirts and curebands can be ordered from CCF using our downloadable merchandise order form.

-Remember to use the red plastic tablecloth and posters from CCF's bake sale kit for increased visibility.
 Your bake team can also make large colorful signs with brown or white 36" wide butcher paper to hang in front of your table or behind your table if set up against a wall.
 Create a bunting with CCF's downloadable template, cardstock, and string to hang in front of your table or on a back wall.
 Red and white balloons can be added for more color.